hashicorp/vagrant/docs/extending/commands.md

 Important notes:

-* The `desc` call gives a description for the command which is shown when `vagrant help` is called.
 * The `register` command is **the most important**!
 It is what registers the command with the actual binary.
 Without this call, the command won't be available.